ibexa/documentation-developer/docs/getting_started/ibexa_cloud_guide.md

 [[= product_name_cloud =]] automates time-consuming testing processes and encourages ongoing QA testing, so your projects are ready for deployment much faster.
 For further protection and simple rollbacks, it also automates your backup procedures.
-This guarantees that the framework developers are working within is adaptable, safe, and responsive to their requirements.
+This guarantees that the developers are working within a framework that is adaptable, safe, and responsive to their requirements.
-Thanks to built-in CI/CD features, you can also reduce the need for manual testing and accelerate.
+Thanks to built-in CI/CD features, you can also reduce the need for manual testing and accelerate your development.

 ### Digital tool